katiewimmer/datra/README.md

 # DATRA

-DATRA is an open-source library dedicated to increasing the transparency of ML datasets through calculating and visualizing bias.
+DATRA is an open-source library dedicated to increasing the transparency of ML models, specifically those created through Python's sckitlearn library, by calculating and visualizing their biases.

 # Features